mbzuai-oryx/Video-ChatGPT/docs/train_video_chatgpt.md

         --delta-path liuhaotian/LLaVA-Lightning-7B-delta-v1-1
 ```

-The above command will download the LLaVA-Lightening-7B-v1-1 delta from HuggingFace, apply it to the provided LLaMA
+The above command will download the LLaVA-Lightening-7B-v1-1 delta from Hugging Face, apply it to the provided LLaMA
 weights and save the LLaVA-Lightening-7B-v1-1 weights in the current directory.

 Alternatively you can download the ready LLaVA-Lightening-7B weights from [mmaaz60/LLaVA-Lightening-7B-v1-1](https://huggingface.co/mmaaz60/LLaVA-7B-Lightening-v1-1).